bxparks/rpn83p/DEVELOPER.md

 1. The `PRIM` function currently returns only the smallest prime factor.
 It must be manually called repeatedly to get additional prime factors.
-But each time it is called, the search the next prime factor restart at 2 and loop to sqrt(N).
+But each time it is called, the search for the next prime factor restarts at 2 and loops to sqrt(N).

-   This is inefficient, because the search should have started at the *last* prime factor, since all candidates smaller than that number had already been tested.
-If another function was added that returned *all* prime factors of a number `N` (maybe call it`PRFS`), it could be implemented efficiently by restarting the loop at the previous prime factor.
+   This is inefficient because the search should have started at the *last* prime factor, since all candidates smaller than that number have already been tested.
+We could implement another function (maybe call it`PRFS`) that returned *all* prime factors of a number `N` .
+It could be more efficient by restarting the loop at the previous prime factor.
 However, this new function would need support for vectors in the RPN83P app so that it can return multiple numbers as the result.
 Vectors unfortunately are not currently (v0.7.0) supported.
 1. The [Prime Number Theorem](https://en.wikipedia.org/wiki/Prime_number_theorem) tells us that the number of prime numbers less than `n` is roughly `n/ln(n)`.
 Since we